HomelessPhD/AR_Puzzles/PZL3/README.md

 Well, not gonna judge his statement, but he said #3 should be very easy, so the option TREE was on my list before i've found that discord statement made by him.
 Tree could symbolize the graph or tree-like data structure.
 So it could be data, root, node or their alliases like "beam" (the is the name of the node program or daemon - correct me if i wrong).
 Also it could be Arweave-Sparse Merkle Tree (ASMT).
 Look this page stored in arweave for example [[8]](https://5ykygzjsftdm7ri7dutxuj45jiabjs7mvidaw5gaqbvcwkwm7wlq.arweave.net/7hWDZTIsxs_FHx0neiedSgAUy-yqBgt0wIBqKyrM_Zc
 ).

-Finally, i'd consider the next keys here: `tree, root, ASMT, node, byte, data, beam, luck, ...`
+Finally, i'd consider the next keys here: `tree, root, ASMT, node, byte, data, beam, luck, SILO ...`

 ## 7-th key
 ![7-th key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL3/pics/7.png )